 The Shady Oak Road project is moving forward, despite no solid plan to help the businesses that will lose their parking and, possibly, their livelihood.

-On Monday night, the Minnetonka City Council approved the preliminary layout for the Shady Oak Road project from Excelsior Boulevard to north of Highway 7, on a 4-1 vote.
+On Monday night, the Minnetonka City Council for the Shady Oak Road project from Excelsior Boulevard to north of Highway 7, on a 4-1 vote.

 The city of Hopkins approved the plans on March 26 with many of the same concerns.

-“I realize there’s a lot of faith being put on this two-track process,” said Lee Gustafson, Minnetonka’s city engineer.
+“I realize there’s a lot of faith being put on this ,” said Lee Gustafson, Minnetonka’s city engineer.
 “But it’s true that if something isn’t worked out, this is what you’re approving tonight.

 “Unfortunately, there’s not a complete package we can bring you, all signed, sealed and delivered.”